DOWNLOAD OUR BROCHURE

 Tell all persons involved to keep it confidential.

-Contact us.
-When you make your call use a safe phone in a secured area.
+Contact us, but remember to use a safe phone or computer, in a secured area.

-After the Sweep, our Technical Surveillance Countermeasures specialist will work with you to:
+After the Sweep, our technical specialist will work with you:

 inspect for additional, or supplementary devices;